Sustainability in SINTEF

 Sustainability as part of management and organisation

-As a foundation, SINTEF has no owners, but it does have a responsibility to fulfil its purpose and social mission.
+As a foundation, SINTEF has no owners, but it does have a responsibility to fulfil its purpose and societal mission.
 No dividends can be paid out and our entire surplus is used to boost the organisation's financial strength and innovation capacity through improving expertise and investing in infrastructure and strategic priorities.

 Integrating sustainability into the core of how we work is not only important for our business areas.
 It is also about how we manage and organise ourselves.

 SINTEF must always strive to ensure that the requirements and expectations of our clients and other partners are properly met.
 SINTEF's management system is certified in accordance with the internationally recognised standards, ISO 9001:2015, ISO 14001:2015 and ISO 45001:2018.
 This means that we have a management system designed to ensure that SINTEF delivers products and services of the agreed quality, takes account of the external environment, and works systematically on its working environment and safety.
+SINTEF promotes human rights and decent working conditions in connection with the production of goods and services.
+This also applies to our subcontractors at home and abroad.

 SINTEF is an attractive place to work.
 Diversity and a good gender balance are essential for delivering on major societal challenges.